Andres04Machado/Student_Outcome_Classsification/README.md

 <img width="559" alt="Screenshot 2025-05-28 at 11 37 26 AM" src="https://github.com/user-attachments/assets/eebbc88e-4a0d-4718-992f-14a9ae24283f" />

 The “Tuition fees up to date” variable is a binary feature tracking whether the student‬ had fully paid their tuition fees at the time of data collection.
-In the chart below, it can be seen‬ that a high proportion of students who didn’t keep up with their tuition fees became dropouts.‬ This finding makes us realize how much of an impact financial hardship can play in student‬ retention.
+In the chart below, it can be seen‬ that a high proportion of students who didn’t keep up with their tuition fees became dropouts.‬ This finding underscores the significant role financial hardship plays in student retention..
 Additionally, it was found that students who held scholarships were much more likely‬ to graduate than those who did not.
 Overall, these visualizations capture risk factors associated‬ with students who dropped out, graduated or are currently enrolled, but also highlight how early‬ academic performance and financial support are needed for students' success.‬
 ‭

 <img width="660" alt="Screenshot 2025-05-28 at 11 41 57 AM" src="https://github.com/user-attachments/assets/1cb24e63-d1a4-401a-adc9-da39955bd7cf" />